- All potatoes contain toxic compounds called glycoalkaloids, of which the most well-known is solanine.

 Factors Influencing TGA Levels

 Glycoalkaloid levels are both genetically and environmentally determined.
 A perfectly safe potato can develop unsafe levels of glycoalkaloids through exposure to light.
+In response to light, the tubers develop chlorophyll in the skin.
+Chlorophyll is green, so white and yellow potatoes turn green, while red and blue potatoes become darker in color.
+Wild potatoes and potatoes with some wild genetics may also undergo an intensification of blue pigments in the skin.
 This is why we don’t eat green potatoes or red or blue potatoes that have darkened.
-The greening/darkening is the result of chlorophyll forming in the tuber in response to light.
-The chlorophyll itself is not poisonous, but serves as an indicator that the tubers may also have developed unsafe TGA levels.
+The chlorophyll itself is not poisonous, but serves as an indication that the tubers may also have developed unsafe TGA levels.
 The amount of greening is not necessarily proportional to the level of TGA.
 Katahdin is an example of a variety that tends to resist greening even at light levels that increase TGA content.
 The heirloom variety Magnum Bonum also appears to accumulate high TGAs without greening.
 It was banned in Sweden after testing found that TGA levels ranged from 6.1 to 66.5 mg/100g with 8% of samples exceeding 40mg/100g (Hellenas 1995).
 Conversely, some varieties do not develop particularly high TGA levels under greening conditions.
-In fact, in many cases, green potatoes are perfectly safe to eat, but there is no easy way to determine this.
-The kind of light also matters.
+In fact, in many cases, green potatoes are perfectly safe to eat, but there is no easy way to determine this short of tasting them for bitterness.
+The kind of light exposure matters.
 One study found that fluorescent light was sufficient to cause greening, but not TGA intensification (Gull 1960) and light delivered through a blue, red, or green filter does not result in significant increases in TGA.